LearningNerd/100daysofcode/README.md

   - Video recording of that day's work.
   - Time spent studying that day?
   - Other statistics (lines of code written? etc etc) ... probably not
+  - User setting for cut-off time, applying work to previous day even if after midnight